answersLogoWhite

 primary research is based on primary data while secondary research based on data already collected before by another person. example : many covernments conduct a census ( primary research ) , this information is collated by government statisticians an than become a valuable source of secondary research data for other organisations

-Why is secondary research important?
+Why is it necessary to conduct secondary research before primary research?

-What is the difference primary and secondary research?
+What are primary and secondary research?